rturrado/the_modern_cpp_challenge/README.md

   - _Tests_ (google tests).
   - _Benchmarks_ (google benchmarks).
   - _Continuous integration_ (GitHub actions).
+  - _Static analysis tools_ (CLion's Inspect Code)

+And I plan to better it further by sanitizers.

+At the moment, the `main` branch only builds on Windows/msvc.
+There is though a `unixlike-builds` branch (release `unixlike-builds-v1.0.0`) that compiles on Unix-like systems, and provides the same functionality as `main` (release `v2.0.0`).

-And I plan to better it further by using clang-tidy and sanitizers.
-Note though that the `main` branch only builds on Windows/msvc.
-I'm working at the moment on the `unixlike-builds` branch to extend the use of the project to Unix-like systems and clang/gcc compilers.
-Once that's possible, I should be able to provide a docker with the project and all the software needed to build it and run it.
+The instructions below refer to Windows/msvc.
+For Unix, my intention is to provide a docker with the project and all the software needed to build it and run it.

 ## Installation